IMMM-SFA/tempset/README.md

 The `tempset` package has been verified for **Python 3.7** and up.

 ### Step 1:
-You can install `im3py` by running the following from your cloned directory (NOTE: ensure that you are using the desired `pip` instance that matches your Python3 distribution):
+You can install `tempset` by running the following from your cloned directory (NOTE: ensure that you are using the desired `pip` instance that matches your Python3 distribution):

 `pip3 install git+https://https://github.com/IMMM-SFA/tempset --user`